Improving convergence of volume penalised fluid-solid interactions: Flow past a rotating cylinder: Moving objects in 2D

-We now examine a realistic flow configuration incorporating a broad range of fluid-dynamic phenomena: 2D incompressible flow past a rotating cylinder at moderate Reynolds number.
+We now examine 2D incompressible flow past a rotating cylinder at moderate Reynolds number.
 This system includes damping, viscosity, non-linearity, curvilinear geometries, and unsteady linear and rotational acceleration of the flow and body respectively, leading to non-zero unsteady horizontal drag $F_x$, vertical drag $F_y$, and torque $T$.
-We simulate both a true no-slip cylinder and various volume penalized approximations using the open-source spectral PDE solver Dedalus to determine the local and global error of each field as well as the physically relevant drag and torque accuracy.
-We compare the performance of standard unoptimized masks with optimally shifted and optimally smoothed masks, validate our prescriptions, and apply a simple Richardson extrapolation scheme to further accelerate the convergence of optimized masks to $\O(\eps^4) = \O(\eta^2)$ accuracy.
+We simulate both a true no-slip cylinder and various volume penalised approximations using the open-source spectral PDE solver Dedalus \cite{BurnsDedalusFlexibleFramework2020} to determine the local and global error of each field as well as the physically relevant drag and torque accuracy.
+We compare the performance of standard unoptimised masks with optimally shifted and optimally smoothed masks, validate our prescriptions, and apply a simple Richardson extrapolation scheme to further accelerate the convergence of optimised masks to $\O(\eps^4) \sim \O(\eta^2)$ accuracy.
 The configurations are tested with geometry conforming spectral elements at {$\Re = 200$}, to examine the mathematical convergence in isolation of numerical error.
 First we examine the mathematical problem.